-NCAs established as part of the EIS are summarised in Table 1 and illustred in the figure below.
+NCAs established as part of the EIS are summarised in Table 1 and illustrated below.
 Background noise monitoring has been completed as part of the EIS to apply appropriate NML to each NCA.

 Table 1 Summary of work areas, Noise Catchment Areas and land uses